shopware/shopware/changelog/_unreleased/2024-12-04-fixed-elasticsearch-filter-parsing-of-translated-fields-in-product-related-entities.md

 ---
 # Core

-* Backported the `getAssociatedDefinition` method of the `EntityDefinitionQueryHelper` from NEXT-34674
+* Added the `getAssociatedDefinition` method of the `EntityDefinitionQueryHelper` from NEXT-34674
 * Added `v6.6.6.0` feature variance to the `testFilterParsing` method of the `CriteriaParserTest`
 * Changed `Shopware\Elasticsearch\Framework\DataAbstractionLayer\CriteriaParser` to resolve related definitions before parsing a value while parsing a filter